Blacklisted iPhone: What It Means and How to Fix It

 #What Does It Mean When an iPhone Is Blacklisted?

 A blacklisted iPhone is one that has been flagged in a database as ineligible for use on cellular networks.
-This effectively prevents the device from being activated with any carrier, severely limiting its functionality and value.
+According to Apple’s support documentation on Activation Lock, the carrier blacklist works independently from Apple’s Activation Lock, so a device can be clean on Apple’s side and still be unusable on US carriers.
+This effectively prevents the device from being activated with any major carrier, severely limiting its functionality and resale value.

 #Understanding IMEI Numbers and ESN

 The IMEI (International Mobile Equipment Identity) is a 15-digit number unique to each mobile device.
-For CDMA networks, a similar identifier called the ESN (Electronic Serial Number) is used.
-These numbers serve as the device’s “fingerprint” and are crucial for blacklisting purposes.
+For older CDMA networks, a similar identifier called the ESN (Electronic Serial Number) is used instead, though most modern iPhones on Verizon and Sprint legacy bands also carry an IMEI.
+These numbers serve as the device’s unique fingerprint, are baked into the cellular radio at the factory, and are crucial for blacklisting because they can’t be changed by any software update or factory reset.

 To find your iPhone’s IMEI/ESN: